kimetrica/django-binary-database-files/README.md

     export TESTNAME=.test_adding_file; tox -e py27-django111

-To build and deploy a versioned package to PyPI, verify [all unittests are passing](https://travis-ci.com/kimetrica/django-binary-database-files/), and then run:
+To build and deploy a versioned package to PyPI, verify [all unittests are passing](https://travis-ci.com/kimetrica/django-binary-database-files/), then increase (and commit) the version number in `binary_database_files/__init__.py` and then run:

     python setup.py sdist
     python setup.py sdist upload